Yard Ant Identification & Prevention

 How do I get rid of ants in my lawn?

 The quickest way to get rid of ants in your yard is to call your local pest control service.
-Safeguard Pest Solutions is a family-owned company that provides safe, high-quality pest control.
+Safeguard Pest Solutions is a family-owned company that provides safe, high-quality home pest control and commercial pest control.
 We provide a safe and effective liquid ant treatment that will get rid of ants in your lawn without killing your grass.
 You’ll see results in 24-48 hours.
 This once a year treatment will keep your yard ant-free all season long.

 Common West Michigan Ants